-Thank you for encouraging respect and expecting adherence of the dress code by your child while they are at school or any FCS activity/function.
+Thank you for encouraging respect and expecting adherence to the dress code by your child while they are at school or any FCS activity/function.
 We are grateful for your partnership as we together appreciate diversity in attire while affirming neatness, appropriateness and modesty in dress at FCS.

-2020-2021 Dress Code Information for Middle School: Boys
+2021-2022 Dress Code Information for Middle School: Boys

 Tops Shorts/Pants Footwear/Grooming Collared shirts must be worn Monday-Thursday.
 Shirts must be tucked in before entering school and remain so for the duration of the school day.
-Collared shirt must be worn beneath jackets, V-neck sweaters, hooded sweatshirts or pullovers with zip-up or buttons at neck area.
+Collared shirts must be worn beneath jackets, V-neck sweaters, hooded sweatshirts or pullovers with zip-up or buttons at the neck area.
 Solid, Striped or plaid collared shirts or button downs are acceptable.
-A belt must be worn during school even under jackets, sweaters sweatshirts and pullovers.
+A belt must be worn during school even under jackets, sweaters, sweatshirts and pullovers.
 Logos on all collared shirts must be no larger than the size of a quarter (Example: American Eagle bird, AEO, Polo) Sweaters and sweatshirts must be solid color Sweatshirts must have either a FCS crest/logo or any other emblem 3x5 or smaller.
 Logos for professional and college teams are not permitted.
 Don'ts: No repeating logos as a pattern; No sleepwear; No camouflage; No Hawaiian shirts (unless approved by the administration for an event.
 Solid color, no patterns, in appropriate size.
-Classic pant, khaki style A belt must be worn during school even under jackets, sweaters sweatshirts and pullovers.
+Classic pants, khaki/chino style with belt loops.
+Classic short, khaki/chino style A belt must be worn during school even under jackets, sweaters, sweatshirts and pullovers.
 Shorts must be no shorter than 3" above the knee.
 All shorts/pants must be worn at the waist.
 Don'ts: No oversized or tight pants; No pants with pattern or plaid.
-No shorts or pants with frayed hems, cut-off shorts, gym shorts, or sweatpants are not allowed; No repeating logos as a pattern; No sleepwear; No gym shorts, compression tights, fleece shorts or sweatpants; No joggers/runners with or without tights Athletic shoes; dress Shoes; boots; athletic or leather sandals (Ex: Chacos, Tevas) Don'ts: No slippers; Non-leather flips-flops; house shoes; slides of any type.
+No shorts or pants with frayed hems, cut-off shorts, gym shorts, or sweatpants are not allowed; No repeating logos as a pattern; No sleepwear; No gym shorts, compression tights, fleece shorts or sweatpants; No joggers/runners with or without tights Athletic shoes; dress Shoes; boots; athletic or leather sandals (Ex: Chacos, Tevas) Closed toe, athletic shoes are required for PE Wheel classes and sports related electives.
+Don'ts: No slippers; flips-flops; house shoes; slides of any type or Crocs.
 Grooming